-Students have the responsibility to petition for speakers through the previously established procedures of the school.
-They must also inform the speaker of the school restrictions on such presentations and assemblies as prescribed in writing by the principal or a designee.
+RIGHT RESPONSIBILITY Recognized, approved student Students have the responsibility to organizations have the right, with petition for speakers through the the approval of the principal or a previously established procedures designee, to present ap- of the school.
+They must also propriate outside speakers, films, inform the speaker of the school and other media which afford an restrictions on such presentations opportunity for cultural and assemblies as prescribed in development and/or academic writing by the principal or a accomplishment. designee.